AlexCharlton/gl-math/README.md

     [procedure] (m*vector-array!
 MATRIX VECTORS stride: [STRIDE] length: [LENGTH])

-Destructively multiply the array of 3 element floats `VECTORS` by `MATRIX`. `VECTORS` may be given as an f32vector or a pointer.
-The keyword `STRIDE` specifies the number of elements between consecutive vectors, given in number of floats (which must be at least 3) when `VECTORS` is an f32vector and in bytes when `VECTORS` is a pointer.
+Destructively multiply the array of 3 element floats `VECTORS` by `MATRIX`. `VECTORS` may be given as an f32vector, a u8vector or a pointer.
+The keyword `STRIDE` specifies the number of elements between consecutive vectors, given in number of floats (which must be at least 3) when `VECTORS` is an f32vector and in bytes when `VECTORS` is a u8vector or a pointer.
 When `VECTORS` is given as a pointer, the keyword `LENGTH` must be provided, specifying the number of vectors in `VECTORS`.

     [procedure] (lerp A B T [RESULT])